 the transmission tower on top of the [North Tower] began to move downward and laterally slightly before movement was evident at the exterior wall.
 This suggests that collapse began with one or more failures in the central core area of the building.
-[156]
+[158]

-Dr. Griffin states that, since the NIST report does not mention this event, and because the "hat truss" should guarantee that the antenna and perimeter walls would remain bound together, it would be impossible for the antenna to fall before the perimeter walls.
+Dr. Griffin states that, since the NIST Report does not mention this event, and because the "hat truss" should guarantee that the antenna and perimeter walls would remain bound together, it would be impossible for the antenna to fall before the perimeter walls.
 Thus he reasons that NIST is incorrect.
 He further suggests that this is "perhaps only possible" if the core columns had been "sliced by explosives."

-This argument is difficult to follow.
-One would have expected Dr. Griffin to claim, instead, that the hat truss must have been "sliced," rather than the core columns, but he does not.
-In any event, the FEMA observation, as well as Hoffman's concurrence that the antenna appeared to drop first, is actually in complete agreement with the NIST theory, as I will explain.
-From NCSTAR1-6D, the official NIST collapse sequence includes the following, on Page 314:
+The NIST report does in fact briefly treat the antenna drop.
+For example, on page 151 of NCSTAR1-6, NIST points out that the antenna may have merely appeared to sink first from some vantage points when, in reality, it was an illusion caused by tilting of the upper section.
+Regardless, even if we take Dr. Griffin at his word, his argument is difficult to follow.
+One would have expected Dr. Griffin to claim instead that the hat truss must have been "sliced," rather than the core columns, but he does not.
+In any event, the FEMA observation, as well as Hoffman's concurrence that the antenna appeared to drop first, is actually in complete agreement with the NIST theory, as we will now explore.
+From NCSTAR1-6D, the official NIST collapse sequence includes the following, on page 314:

-With continuously increased bowing, as more columns buckled, the entire width of the south wall buckled in ward.
+With continuously increased bowing, as more columns buckled, the entire width of the south wall buckled inward.
 Instability started at the center of the south wall and rapidly progressed horizontally toward the sides.
 As a result of the buckling of the south wall, the south wall significantly unloaded (Fig. 5-3), redistributing its load to the softened core through the hat truss and to the south side of the east and west walls through the spandrels.
 The onset of this load redistribution can be found in the total column loads in t WTC 1 global model at 100 min in the bottom line of Table 5-3.
 At 100 min, the north, east, and west walls at Floor 98 carried about 7 percent, 35 percent, and 30 percent more gravity loads than the state after impact, and the south wall and the core carried about 7 percent and 20 percent less loads, respectively.
 The section of the building above the impact zone tilted to the south, as column instability progressed rapidly from the south wall to the adjacent east and west walls (see Fig. 5-8), resulting in increased gravity load on the core columns.
 The release of potential energy due to downward movement of the building mass above the buckled columns exceeded the strain energy that could be absorbed by the structure.
 Global collapse ensued.